How to Disable Automatic WordPress Updates

 There’s no need to save these changes when you’re done.
 Just set your preferences however you want them, and they’ll take effect automatically.

 Keep Your Site in Shape with WP Engine

-If you need more control over your site, disabling automatic updates can give it to you.
-This also enables you to vet plugins before installing them, to insure compatibility and maximize uptime on your site.
+If you need more control over your site, disabling WordPress installation for new updates can give it to you.
+This also enables you to vet a plugin update before installing the new version and updating WordPress, to ensure compatibility and maximize uptime on your site.